|

 take into account both evidence of the value implications of

-score meaning as a basis for action and the social
+score meaning as a basis for actionable items and the social

-assessment, but rather of the meaning of the test
+assessment, but rather it is about the meaning of the test

 scores.